flysight/flysight-2-firmware/Docs/ble.md

 ### Device States and BLE Availability

 The FlySight 2's operational mode affects BLE service availability, primarily due to resource contention (SD card access).
 BLE connection itself is generally possible in most states if the device is whitelisted and advertising.
-The current device mode can be read (and notified) via the `DS_Mode` characteristic in the `Device_State` service.
+The current device mode can be read (and indicated) via the `DS_Mode` characteristic in the `Device_State` service.

 *   **Idle Mode (LED Off):** Default low-power state.
 BLE is active (slow advertising).
 Full BLE functionality (File Transfer, Real-time Data subscription, State Control) is available.
 This is the **required** mode for file system operations via BLE.
 *   **Active Mode (Green LED):** GNSS active, logging, audio feedback.
 Entered via a ~1s power button press from Idle.